 Alternatively, try an early morning visit if you’re a photographer and want the sun behind you for your shot.
 Even though the trail is short, there is a place to sit along the trail, so you can rest if you’re not feeling up to the challenge of hiking toward the river.
 Wear some comfortable sneakers and leave the high heels at home!

 10. Stargaze During the Dakota Nights Astronomy Festival

 Address: Peaceful Valley Ranch, Medora, North Dakota 58645

 Much of the world’s population lives in large, bright cities, which obscure the beautiful view of the stars at night.
 Due to its remote location, the stars visible at night in the Dakotas and at Theodore Roosevelt National Park are expansive and much brighter than most people would normally experience in their day-to-day city lives.

-The festival also usually features keynote speakers who offer talks after dark from the Cottonwood Campground Amphitheater, which is on the south side of the park.
+The festival also usually features keynote speakers who offer talks after dark from the Cottonwood Campground Amphitheater on the park’s south side.
 If you’ve never had the opportunity to see the sky from a rural area, Theodore Roosevelt National Park is an incredible place to enjoy stargazing.
 Even if you’re not in the park during the festival, don’t forget to look up at the stars during your visit.

-See Related: Best Things to Do in Grand Forks, North Dakota
+See Related: Things to Do in Grand Forks, North Dakota

 11. Camp at Cottonwood Campground or Juniper Campground